What Is Physical Therapy?

 Some people like to keep track of their progress during PT by taking notes on how often they do the exercises, how they feel, and how sensations change — this will help you and your PT monitor your treatment.

-Most physical therapy sessions last 30-60 minutes each, from one to many times a week, depending on why you are receiving therapy.
+Physical therapy sessions typically last 30–60 minutes each, from one to many times a week, depending on why a person is receiving therapy.
 As you make progress, your visits may change in length and frequency.
 You'll learn new techniques to help continue your healing.

 Although the long-term goal is pain relief and recovery, physical therapy itself won't always feel good.
 Depending on your injury, you may feel uncomfortable or not used to moving the area.
 It's important to stick to the routine — and to breathe, be kind to yourself, and ask your PT for other hints on getting through.
 It's also important not to put yourself through too much or to overdo it.